How To Ship Floating Dry Docks

 Continuous monitoring of the vessel's progress is vital throughout the voyage.
 Regular communication with the crew is essential to address any unforeseen issues promptly and ensure the safe and timely arrival of the floating dry dock.

-The unloading process at the destination port mirrors the loading process, utilizing heavy-lift equipment for careful and controlled removal of the floating dry dock from the vessel.
+The unloading process at the destination port mirrors the loading process, utilising heavy-lift equipment for the careful and controlled removal of the floating dry dock from the vessel.
 The same level of precision and monitoring is required to prevent damage.

 A thorough post-transit inspection is necessary to assess the condition of the floating dry dock for any damage incurred during transit.
 This inspection should be documented comprehensively.